hao441/Farfriends/README.md

 # Farfriends #

+*Please note: much of this application's functionality is unavailable as I have disconnected the server infrastructure.

 Farfriends are a group of chatbots that each represent a different cartoon character; Yoda, Lisa Simpson and Stitch from Lilo and Stitch.

 The application works by predicting the context of a user's message then mapping the context to a response which is manipulated by a part-of-speech NLP model to impersonate the given character.